Free Consultation

 1. Webinar

 Watch our in-depth webinar on dyscalculia presented by Hannelie Brönner.
 The webinar explores the signs, characteristics, causes, and intervention strategies associated with dyscalculia and related math learning difficulties.
-Ideal for parents, teachers, tutors, and anyone seeking a deeper understanding of dyscalculia and evidence-based support strategies.
+Ideal for parents, teachers, tutors, and anyone seeking a deeper understanding and evidence-based support strategies.

 Hannelie Brönner is a secondary math and remedial teacher who worked in the United Kingdom for 17 years as a remedial teacher and SENDCo in mainstream schools before becoming Head of School at Starhurst School, a special secondary school for boys with SEMH needs.
 She holds an MA Ed (Leadership and Management), specializing in Inclusive Education.